 Make your vision and mission a part of your strategy

-You’ve created a compelling, exciting mission statement and vision statement that your business can rally behind.
+You’ve created a compelling mission statement and vision statement that your business can rally behind.
 Now what?
-Don’t let your mission and vision wither in the darkness — it’s time to make them both a part of your business strategy.
+Don’t let your mission and vision wither in the darkness — it’s time to make them a living part of your business strategy 📋

-In Strety, our business vision tool gives you a place for your mission, vision, and large goals, as well as your core values and go-to-market strategy.
-We recommend working on your vision and goals and revisiting them during annual planning meetings.
-Then, store them in Strety’s business vision tool so the rest of your business operating system is tied to your highest aspirations.
+We recommend revisiting your vision and goals during annual planning meetings, then keeping them visible in Strety so the rest of your business operating system stays tied to your highest aspirations.

-Try Strety for free, or book a meeting with one of our product and business operating system experts for a tour.
+Try Strety for free, or book a demo with one of our product experts for a tour.